Climate of India: Humid Subtropical

-Mountain
+Montane

 India's northernmost areas are subject to a montane, or alpine, climate.
 In the Himalayas, the rate at which an air mass's temperature falls per kilometre (3,281 ft) of altitude gained (the dry adiabatic lapse rate) is 9.8 °C/km.
 In terms of environmental lapse rate, ambient temperatures fall by 6.5 C-change for every 1000 m rise in altitude.
 Thus, climates ranging from nearly tropical in the foothills to tundra above the snow line can coexist within several hundred metres of each other.
 Sharp temperature contrasts between sunny and shady slopes, high diurnal temperature variability, temperature inversions, and altitude-dependent variability in rainfall are also common.